eric-himburg/cryptocurrencies/README.md

 ![Third the cryptocurrency dataset clusted using K-means](screenshots/crypto3.png)

 4. Visualizing Cryptocurrencies Results - the results of the clustering were graphed on 2-D and 3-D plots.
-The 2-D plot below shows the
+The 2-D plot below shows the Total Coins Supplied versus Total Coins Mined for each cryptocurrency.
+The color in the plot shows the cryptocurrencies were placed in four groups.
+Two cryptocurrencies stand out in this plot - TurtleCoin and BitTorrent.
+The 3-D plot underneath it shows the location of each cryptocurrency based on the the three components created using PCA.
+It is easier to see the four clusters in the 3-D plot and that one cryptocurrency (BitTorrent) is in a class by itself.

 ![Fourth the results were visualized -2D plot shown here](screenshots/crypto4.png)

 ![3D plot showing the four cryptocurrency classifications](screenshots/crypto5.png)

 ## Results
+Unsupervised maching learning was successful at grouping tradable cryptocurrencies into four groups.
+From the 2-D plot of total coins supplied versus total coins mined two cryptocurrencies stood out - TurtleCoin and BitTorrent.
+TurtleCoin, while still part of a cluster, has a lot of supply and a low level of being mined.
+BitTorrent has a large supply and a high level of mining.
+While this is a good start to modeling cryptocurrency, further analysis of the clusters should be performed before using this data for investment purposes.